 Scale and Cost Efficiency

-Zapier's task-based pricing creates predictable costs at low volumes but escalates quickly at scale.
+Zapier's task-based pricing creates predictable costs at low volumes but escalates quickly. for any document type.
 A practice processing 10,000 patient interactions monthly could face significant Zapier costs, while custom automation running on cloud infrastructure might cost a fraction of that amount after initial development.

 Consider the math: Zapier's professional tiers charge based on task consumption.
 High-volume healthcare workflows like appointment reminders, form processing, and status updates can generate thousands of tasks monthly.
 Custom automation has fixed infrastructure costs that remain stable regardless of volume.